microsoft/sqlworkshops/SQLGroundToCloud/sqlgroundtocloud/04-SQLServerOnTheMicrosoftAzurePlatform.md

 TODO: Topic Description

-Topic 4: Lab and scenario overview plus database discovery and assessment (15 minutes)
-Overview of scenario
-Overview of labs
+## Overview
-In the next activities we'll demo Database Discovery and Assessment.
-Due to time constraints we'll only demo these sections, but all instructions are provided for you to try outside of class or if you are doing this self-study
-Activity 1 (Demo): Set up Azure Migrate
-Activity 2 (Demo): Restore TailspinToys on the SQLServer2008 VM
-Activity 3 (Demo): Perform assessment for migration to Azure SQL Database
-Activity 4 (Demo): Upload and review with Azure Migrate

-# Migrating SQL databases to Azure hands-on lab step-by-step

-## Abstract and learning objectives

-In this hands-on lab, you will implement a proof-of-concept (PoC) for migrating an on-premises SQL Server 2008 R2 database into Azure SQL Database Managed Instance (SQL MI).
+In this series of hands-on labs (throughout Modules 4 and 5), you will implement a proof-of-concept (PoC) for migrating an on-premises SQL Server 2008 R2 database into Azure SQL Database Managed Instance (SQL MI).
 You will perform assessments to reveal any feature parity and compatibility issues between the on-premises SQL Server 2008 R2 database and the managed database offerings in Azure.
-You will then migrate the customer's on-premises gamer information web application and database into Azure, with minimal to no down-time.
+You will then migrate the customer's on-premises gamer information, web application and database into Azure, with minimal to no down-time.
 Finally, you will enable some of the advanced SQL features available in SQL MI to improve security and performance in the customer's application.

-At the end of this hands-on lab, you will be better able to implement a cloud migration solution for business-critical applications and databases.
+At the end of these hands-on labs, you will be better able to implement a cloud migration solution for business-critical applications and databases.

-## Overview
+## Scenario: Tailspin Toys Gaming

 Tailspin Toys is the developer of several popular online video games.
 Founded in 2010, the company has experienced exponential growth since releasing the first installment of their most popular game franchise to include online multiplayer gameplay.
 They have since built upon this success by adding online capabilities to the majority of their game portfolio.